darinz/ML/01_linear_models/02_classification_logistic_regression/04_newtons_method.md

 - **Natural gradient descent** in information geometry

 The principles learned from Newton's method continue to influence modern optimization algorithms in machine learning and beyond.

+**The philosophical insight:** Newton's method teaches us that optimization is not just about direction - it's about understanding the local geometry of the function.
+This insight has shaped the development of optimization theory for centuries.

 ---